 I received a 3 year degree from my international university.
 Can I apply to your school?

-We require that applicants to our graduate programs have the equivalent of a four-year U.S. Bachelor's Degree.
-We typically recommend that international students confirm their educational equivalency with a credential evaluation organization such as SpanTran (SpanTran Application for Boston College) or World Education Services if they are unsure of their transcript's equivalency.
+We require that applicants to our graduate programs have the equivalent of a four-year U.S. bachelor’s degree.
+We recommend that international students confirm their educational equivalency with a credential evaluation organization such as SpanTran (SpanTran Application for Boston College) or World Education Services if they are unsure of their transcript’s equivalency.
 You may upload the report to your online application to demonstrate your educational equivalency to the Admissions Committee.
-If you choose not to have your transcript verified, please note the Admissions Committee may reach out to you after you submit your application if they have questions regarding your degree.
+If admitted, international students are required to submit an official English translation of all academic credentials, along with a third party degree verification.

 Do you offer any kind of conditional acceptance?